Edge-Marketing-and-Design/edgeDevFirebase/README.md

 }
 ```

 ### Register User

-After someoene has been added as a user they will need to "self register" to begin using the system.
+After someone has been added as a user, they will need to "self-register" to begin using the system.
 Only users that have been added already by someone with assign permissions can register.
 The function also checks to make sure they aren't already registered.

 ```javascript
   edgeFirebase.registerUser({